superk589/PrincessGuide/README.md

 # Removed from App Store
 Cygames does not allow this app and it's removed from App Store.
 Sorry for everyone who has supported for this project.
+Use this link to join TestFlight external test: https://redive.estertion.win/testflight/

 # Hatsune's Notes
 An unofficial iOS app for **プリンセスコネクト！Re:Dive**.